osrf/gazebo_tutorials/ros_roslaunch/tutorial.md

 </sdf>
 ~~~

-* You should now be able to launch your custom world with both the gas station and robot into Gazebo using the following command:
+* You should now be able to launch your custom world with both the gas station and robot into Gazebo-classic using the following command:
 <pre>
 roslaunch MYROBOT_gazebo MYROBOT.launch
 </pre>